 Can you add new content after filing a patent application?

 Yes, it is possible to add new content after filing a utility patent application.
-However, there is a catch.
-The new matter is not added in the way you might think.
-Procedurally, the new subject matter is added not to the first patent application that has already been filed, but rather to a second application that will be linked to the first.
+There is, however, a catch.
+New matter is not added in the way you might think.
+The new subject matter is added not to the original patent application, but rather to a second application that will be linked to the first.
 That subsequent application is called a continuation-in-part application, or a CIP application.
-So, you would end up with two patent applications: a parent application and a child CIP application..
+So, you would end up with two patent applications: a parent application and a child CIP application.

 What is a CIP application?

 A CIP application is one type of a continuing application, or child application, that stems from a parent application.
 What makes a CIP application different from other types of continuing applications is the addition of new subject matter that is not sufficiently disclosed in the parent application.

 To answer this question, we start with the claims.
 On a claim by claim basis, does the specification of the parent application adequately support and enable all the features of a particular claim?
 If not, then disclosures added to a specification will most likely be considered new matter.

 New drawings (i.e., new figures as opposed to formal drawings of existing figures) are almost always considered new subject matter.
 When it comes to the written description, there may be some flexibility to add some textual language that would not be considered new matter.
 For example, clarifying a feature that is already illustrated in an existing drawing might not be new matter.
 Clarifications of other previously disclosed features might possibly be allowed in the parent application.